SolaceSamples/solace-samples-cloudfoundry-java/_docs/spring-cloud-autoconf-java.md

 ## Providing other Properties to the application.

-The configuration properties affecting the creation of Sessions is stored in [SolaceJavaProperties]({{ site.links-ext-github-solace-java-properties-java }}){:target="_blank"}, the Auto Configuration takes care of injecting Cloud Provided Solace Messaging Credentials into the `SolaceJavaProperties` which is used by the SpringJCSMPFactory instance.
+The configuration properties affecting the creation of Sessions is stored in [SolaceJavaProperties]({{ site.links-ext-github-solace-java-properties-java }}){:target="_blank"}, the Auto Configuration takes care of injecting Cloud Provided Solace PubSub+ Credentials into the `SolaceJavaProperties` which is used by the SpringJCSMPFactory instance.

 Additional properties can be set in `SolaceJavaProperties`, for naming details refer to the [Application Properties section of `solace-java-spring-boot`]({{ site.links-ext-solace-java-spring-boot-github-app-properties }}){:target="_blank"}.
 Example of setting reconnectRetryWaitInMillis to 5000 milliseconds, and reapplySubscriptions to 'true':